ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Example: TBD.

-## Transfer Proposal Reject and Conditional Reject Message
+## Transfer Counter Proposal Message

 {: #satp-stage1-init-reject-conditional}

-The purpose of this message is for the server to indicate a rejection or conditional rejection of the Transfer Initialization Claims.
+The purpose of this message is for the server to respond with a counterproposal for one or more of the claims in the previous proposal message.
-In the case of a conditional rejection, the server may propose a different set of claims (counter-proposal claims) to the client.

-If the server wishes to indicate a conditional rejection, the server MUST include a counter-proposal set of claims.

-If the server does not wish to proceed, the server MUST include an empty (blank) counter-proposal.
+If the server does not wish to proceed with the current transfer, the server MUST respond with an empty (blank) counter-proposal message.

 Depending on the proposal and counter-proposal, multiple rounds of communication between the client and the server may occur.

 The message must be signed by the server.